 Editors’ Note: Since publication of this In Memoriam, the editors of the Harvard Law Review have published additional pieces — unassociated with this In Memoriam — about the experiences of some of Judge Reinhardt’s former clerks.
-The reader can find one piece here and another forthcoming in the Harvard Law Review Forum, June 2021.
+The reader can find one piece on the Harvard Law Review Blog here and another in the Harvard Law Review Forum here.

 The editors of the Harvard Law Review respectfully dedicate this issue to Judge Stephen Reinhardt.